Saturn: Planetary rings

 Saturn is probably best known for the system of planetary rings that makes it visually unique.
 The rings extend from 6630 to 120700 km outward from Saturn's equator and average approximately 20 m in thickness.
 They are composed predominantly of water ice, with trace amounts of tholin impurities and a peppered coating of approximately 7% amorphous carbon.
 The particles that make up the rings range in size from specks of dust up to 10 m.
 While the other gas giants also have ring systems, Saturn's is the largest and most visible.

-There are two main hypotheses regarding the origin of the rings.
-One hypothesis is that the rings are remnants of a destroyed moon of Saturn, for which a research team at MIT has proposed the name "Chrysalis".
-The second hypothesis is that the rings are left over from the original nebular material from which Saturn was formed.
-Some ice in the E ring comes from the moon Enceladus's geysers.
-The water abundance of the rings varies radially, with the outermost ring A being the most pure in ice water.
-This abundance variance may be explained by meteor bombardment.
+There is a debate on the age of the rings.
+One side supports that they are ancient, and were created simultaneously with Saturn from the original nebular material (around 4.6 billion years ago), or shortly after the LHB (around 4.1 to 3.8 billion years ago).
+The other side supports that they are much younger, created around 100 million years ago.
+An MIT research team, supporting the latter theory, proposed that the rings are remnant of a destroyed moon of Saturn, named ″Chrysalis″.

-Beyond the main rings, at a distance of 12 million km from the planet is the sparse Phoebe ring.
+Beyond the main rings, at a distance of 12 million km (7.5 million mi) from the planet is the sparse Phoebe ring.
 It is tilted at an angle of 27° to the other rings and, like Phoebe, orbits in retrograde fashion.

 Some of the moons of Saturn, including Pandora and Prometheus, act as shepherd moons to confine the rings and prevent them from spreading out.
 Pan and Atlas cause weak, linear density waves in Saturn's rings that have yielded more reliable calculations of their masses.

 History of observation and exploration

-The observation and exploration of Saturn can be divided into three phases.
-The first phase is ancient observations (such as with the naked eye), before the invention of modern telescopes.
-The second phase began in the 17th century, with telescopic observations from Earth, which improved over time.
-The third phase is visitation by space probes, in orbit or on flyby.
+The observation and exploration of Saturn can be divided into three phases: (1) pre-modern observations with the naked eye, (2) telescopic observations from Earth beginning in the 17th century, and (3) visitation by space probes, in orbit or on flyby.
 In the 21st century, telescopic observations continue from Earth (including Earth-orbiting observatories like the Hubble Space Telescope) and, until its 2017 retirement, from the Cassini orbiter around Saturn.

-Ancient observations
+Pre-telescopic observation

 Saturn has been known since prehistoric times, and in early recorded history it was a major character in various mythologies.
 Babylonian astronomers systematically observed and recorded the movements of Saturn.
-In ancient Greek, the planet was known as Φαίνων Phainon, and in Roman times it was known as the "star of Saturn".
+In ancient Greek, the planet was known as Φαίνων Phainon, and in Roman times it was known as the "star of Saturn" or the "star of the Sun (i.e. Helios)".
 In ancient Roman mythology, the planet Phainon was sacred to this agricultural god, from which the planet takes its modern name.
-The Romans considered the god Saturnus the equivalent of the Greek god Cronus; in modern Greek, the planet retains the name Cronus—Κρόνος: Kronos.
+The Romans considered the god Saturnus the equivalent of the Greek god Cronus.
+In modern Greek, the planet retains the name Cronus—Κρόνος: Kronos.